-Free admission and parking at the Mahalia Jackson Theater parking lot are more reasons to go, so head out for a great time this weekend before Thanksgiving.
-And if you just can’t wait for your steaming-hot bowl of gumbo, check out our top places to get gumbo in the days leading up to the fest here.
+Free admission and parking at the Mahalia Jackson Theater parking lot make it easy to head out to experience unique New Orleans culture.
+If you just can’t wait for your steaming-hot bowl of gumbo, check out our top places to get gumbo in the days leading up to the fest here.

 New Orleans Brass Band Roots

 Even in the festival’s 12th year, the lineup stays true to its roots with its emphasis on New Orleans brass bands.
 Take a look at the schedule below:

 11:00 a.m. to 12:15 p.m.
 Red Hot Brass Band